-“Stability” is defined in this context as the ability of an oscillator to maintain a consistent, fixed frequency over a given span of time.
-The more stable an oscillator is, the more reliable it is considered to be, and in applications like communications and radar, stability is of utmost importance.
-The loss of stability in crystal oscillators manifests itself as “drift”, a phenomenon which can degrade performance and cause many technical and even legal problems, depending on the application.
+Stability is defined in this context as the ability of an oscillator to maintain a consistent, fixed frequency over a given span of time.
+The more stable an oscillator is, the more reliable it's considered to be, and in applications like communications and radar, stability is of utmost importance.
+The loss of stability in crystal oscillators manifests itself as “drift”, a phenomenon which can degrade performance and cause many technical and legal problems, depending on the application.

 In the grand scheme of things, that’s a pretty minor example of the kind of problems that a lack of frequency stability can cause.
-When you’re dealing with complex communications, radar, and positioning, navigation and timing systems, however, the stakes are much higher.
-Think about all the hype surrounding self-driving cars; stability will be of vital importance for these systems because significant drift in the oscillators used to guide these vehicles could have potentially fatal consequences.
+When you’re dealing with complex communications, radar, and positioning, navigation and timing (PNT) systems, the stakes are much higher.
+Think about all the hype surrounding self-driving cars; stability is of vital importance for these systems because significant drift in the oscillators used to guide these vehicles could have potentially fatal consequences.

 Solutions for Maintaining Stability in Crystal Oscillators

-As mentioned above, this is not an ideal world; there is no such thing as a perfect oscillator that remains 100% stable at all times.
-But steps can be taken to improve stability and minimize the damaging effects of drift.
+As mentioned above, there is no such thing as a perfect oscillator that remains 100% stable at all times.
+But you can take steps to improve stability and minimize the damaging effects of drift.

 The right approach to take will vary in each case.
 Making use of swamping capacitors and regulating the power supply to the circuit, for instance, can help mitigate drift and maintain stability.
 Isolating the circuit from mechanical vibrations is also a simple and effective way to prevent vibrations from throwing off oscillator stability.

-One of the downsides of these types of oscillators is that they typically consume much more power than conventional oscillators.
-This has led to the development of a new generation of high-performing, low-power crystal oscillators that maintain strong, stable frequencies with much lower power requirements than previous designs.
+One of the downsides of these more stable oscillators is that they typically consume much more power than conventional oscillators.
+This has led to the development of a new generation of high-performance, low-power crystal oscillators that maintain strong, stable frequencies with much lower power requirements than previous designs.